 If you have insurance, you are responsible for providing office staff with the information needed to submit your claim.
 You are responsible for paying your deductible and co-payment amounts.
 If an insurance reimbursement check is mailed to you, you are responsible for paying that amount at the time of our next appointment.
 If insurance sends overpayment to my office, office staff will credit your account or, at your request, provide you with a refund check.

 In cases of financial hardship, I may be willing to accept payment in installments but am unable to allow a sizable balance to accrue.
 If you find that you are having a hard time paying for your care, please discuss this with me.
 We may wish to consider meeting less frequently or referring you to a mental health agency with supplemental funding available for individuals in financial difficulty.
 I am a Medicare participating provider and accept Medicare assignment.
-I am also able to provide services to Medicaid recipients via the Nebraska Medical Assistance Program and the Magellan managed care program.
+I am also able to provide services to Nebraska Medicaid recipients via Heritage Health Plans.